 2. Centralize photos across all of Stanford University Departments and improve photo metadata.

-Additional survey results revealed in order of importance what users found most painful on Sallie.
+Additional survey results revealed what users did not like the most about using Sallie.

 1. User interface (navigation and layout)

 2. Time it takes to find photos

 After reviewing the survey, we were able to establish several problems with the current database.

 1. Search and Filter - Users were spending too much time searching and filtering photos

 2. Metadata - There was a lack of centralization across campus.
 Many departments were independently managing photos on other storage sites

 3. Usability and User Interface - The University's brand was at risk because of a diminishing image